RevitaTM DMR Procedure

 We are currently engaged in clinical trials designed to investigate the effects of our Revita™ DMR procedure on insulin resistance and glucose control, with the aim of restoring metabolic health.
 If you are a physician interested in Fractyl’s clinical trials, please contact us.

-The Phase I, single-arm, first-in-human study of Revita™ DMR was performed in a single center in Santiago, Chile to demonstrate procedural safety, tolerability and feasibility.
+The First-in-Human Study of Revita™ DMR was performed in a single center in Santiago, Chile to demonstrate procedural safety, tolerability and feasibility.
 The study included patients with type 2 diabetes who had an HbA1c > 7.5%, taking at least one oral glucose lowering medication, but not insulin or GLP-1.
-The treatment portion of the study has been completed, and patients are undergoing follow up out to one year.
+The treatment and one year follow up portion of the study is completed.
 Data from the FIH trial have been presented at several meetings.
+The final study report is being prepared.

-The Phase I, single-arm Revita-1 Study is being conducted to further evaluate the safety and potential benefits of Revita™ DMR in patients with type 2 diabetes who have sub-optimal glycemic control on oral medications.
+The Revita-1 Study is being conducted to further evaluate the safety and potential benefits of Revita™ DMR in patients with type 2 diabetes who have sub-optimal glycemic control on oral medications.
 This study is being conducted in several leading academic medical centers in Europe, as well as one site in Santiago, Chile.
-Patient enrollment is ongoing.
+Patient enrollment is closed.
+The treatment portion of the study is complete and patients are undergoing follow up.

 Publications from Fractyl’s Revita™ DMR clinical trials